 True, Frank Leahy was Irish, and so were two of the Four Horsemen, Jim Crowley and Elmer Layden.
-So was Dan Devine, and Leon Hart might have been.
+So were George Gipp, Johnny Lattner, Leon Hart and Dan Devine.

 But, ahem.
 Knute Rockne was Norwegian.
 The other two Horsemen?
 Don Miller was English, and Harry Stuhldreher was German.
 Their 1st Heisman winner was Angelo Bertelli, Italian.
 Johnny Lujack, Polish.
 Hornung?
 Sounds German.
 Huarte?
-I think the name is Welsh, but don't quote me.
+An anglicization of the French name Huard.
 Theismann?
 German.
 Ara Parseghian?
 Armenian.
 Holtz?
 German.
 And, oh yeah, Daniel Ruettiger Jr. -- a.k.a.
 "Rudy"?
 German.

 Yet if someone is Irish, and especially Irish Catholic, rooting against Notre Dame is "against your religion."
 Oy vey.